Elder Fraud: How to Recognize (and Avoid) Scams at Any Age

 What to Do If You Are the Victim of a Scam

-Did you know that financial exploitation is a common form of elder abuse?
+Did you know that elder fraud in the form of financial exploitation is a common type of elder abuse?
 Many people avoid coming forward because they are embarrassed about being duped, but reporting a scammer is essential in order to crack down on such cons and keep other people from being similarly victimized.

 If you've been swindled out of money or are the victim of fraud, start by filing a police report.
 Next, contact your bank or other financial institution so that it can advise you about what actions need to be taken in your situation.
 For instance, it could mean stopping payment on a check or issuing you a new debit or credit card.

 If a scammer has gained access to your Social Security number or other identifying information, you would be wise to put a fraud alert on your credit report.
 Having such an alert tells creditors that you may have been the victim of identity theft, which means they will contact you if anyone tries to apply for a credit line or open a new account in your name.
 You can place an alert by getting in touch with one of the following credit reporting companies: